lavendarqueen/ORM-eCommerce-Back-End/README.md

 ## Description

-This is an eCommerce Back End application using object-relational mapping, a postgresSQL database, and Sequelize intended to help smaller companies compete in e-Commerce .
+This is an eCommerce Back End application using object-relational mapping, a postgresSQL database, and Sequelize intended to help companies compete in e-Commerce.
 I built this project because I wanted to learn more about databases and server side functionality.
-In addition to learning postgresSQL and Sequelize, I also learned about routes and CRUD (Create, Read, Update, and Delete) functions.
+In addition to learning postgresSQL and Sequelize, I also learned about routes and CRUD functions(Create, Read, Update, and Delete).

 ## Table of Contents